Baldwin Wisconsin Idea Project Grants

 Personnel

-1. List the name, title, affiliation and a one-sentence description of the role of key personnel.
-(Do not include CVs in initial proposals.
-A one-page CV will be required for full final proposals.)
+- List the name, title, affiliation and a one-sentence description of the role of key personnel.
+(Do not include CVs in the initial proposal.
+A one-page CV will be required for the final proposal.)

 Initial Proposal Budget Guidelines